Kilburn High Road stabbing victim in 'stable' condition

-A man in his 30s stabbed in Kilburn High Road on Tuesday afternoon (February 20) is said to be in a "stable condition".
+A 40-year-old man stabbed in Kilburn High Road on Tuesday afternoon (February 20) is said to be in a "stable condition".

 No arrests have yet been made in connection with the incident that police and London Air Ambulance were called to at 3.30pm.